openl2m/openl2m/docs/references.rst

 Documentation
 -------------

-Sphinx is used to handle the ReStructuredText this documentation is written in.
+**Sphinx** is used to handle the ReStructuredText this documentation is written in.
 Get started here:  https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html

-We use SPhinx-Design to make life easier: https://sphinx-design.readthedocs.io/en/latest/get_started.html
+We use Sphinx-Design to make life easier: https://sphinx-design.readthedocs.io/en/latest/get_started.html

 Python doc string options are nicely described here: https://stackoverflow.com/questions/3898572/what-is-the-standard-python-docstring-format